hsnlab/escape/pox/ext/doc/source/index.rst

 used to develop and test various components of the service chaining architecture.
 Our framework incorporates
-`Click <http://www.read.cs.ucla.edu/click/>`_ for implementing Virtual Network Functions (VNF), `NETCONF <https://tools.ietf.org/html/rfc6241>`_ for managing Click-based VNFs and `POX <https://openflow.stanford.edu/display/ONL/POX+Wiki>`_ for taking care of traffic steering.
+`Click <http://www.read.cs.ucla.edu/click/>`_ for implementing Virtual Network Functions (VNF), NETCONF (:rfc:`6241`) for managing Click-based VNFs and `POX <https://openflow.stanford.edu/display/ONL/POX+Wiki>`_ for taking care of traffic steering.
 We also add our extensible Orchestrator module, which can accommodate mapping algorithms from abstract service descriptions to deployed and running service chains.

 .. seealso::
     The source code of previous ESCAPE version is available at our `github page